 All the five categories of stakeholders attended the workshop representing the role of LSC-IS data user, supplier or both.
 In both use cases, most of the participants were involved in all stages of the data value chain.
 Types of data gathered included weather and crop production, soil physical and chemical property, land use and land cover, land degradation and socioeconomic data.
 Data processing tools used ranged from community livelihood improvement index, GIS software to statistical analysis such as crop simulation models.
 Government offices, non-governmental organisations, researchers, private sectors and farmers were end users of processed, analysed and interpreted data.

 The assessment to specify LSC-IS data needs, availability, accessibility, opportunity, gaps, and challenges among the ISFM user and provider groups indicated that there were limitations in data use and supply including incomplete dataset, inconvenient data format, lack of good quality and quantity data, inaccessibility of the available data, absence of real time data, and lack of awareness of data use and provision.
 Data use and provision opportunities stated by both groups were collaboration with other stakeholders, provision of data free of charge and focus of government and stakeholders to agricultural development.
-In SWC group, main data use and provision challenges for both groups included poor data quality, incomplete, inconsistent, and inaccessible dataset.
-Main data use opportunity emphasized by the user group was government’s focus and policy on agricultural transformation.
+In the SWC group, the main data use and provision challenges for both groups included poor data quality, incomplete data, data inconsistency, and inaccessible dataset.
+The main data use opportunity emphasized by the user group was government’s focus and policy on agricultural transformation.

-When stakeholders identified the existing and missing institutional capacity to inform hub development, the main missing mandates of the ISFM user and providers groups were absence of dataset management and data storage, conducting research on household food consumption and assisting farmers with loan.
+When stakeholders identified the existing and missing institutional capacity to inform hub development, the main missing mandates of the ISFM user and providers groups were absence of centralised and harmonised dataset management and data storage, conducting research on household food consumption and assisting farmers with loans.
 Although the main source of finance for the groups were government budget and donors fund, absence of co-financing from stakeholders and lack of loan to farmers were listed under missing finance.

 Skilled manpower in terms of big data analysis and data hub and ICT centres were missing human resource and physical infrastructure.
 The SWC user and provider groups also reported missing mandates such as open data sharing, and national agricultural data depository that hindered execution of their institutional mandates.
 Lack of finance, human resources such as IT experts and big data analyst and weather station data server were also reported as missing institutional capacity.

 In the ISFM use case, several AKIS policies and initiatives that aimed at increased crop productivity, enhanced livelihood and food security were listed by both the user and provider groups.
-Data sharing and land use and land management policies were most important missing policies highlighted by the groups.
+Data sharing and land use and land management policies were the most important missing policies highlighted by the groups.
 In the SWC use case, AKIS polices stated had objectives of creating pragmatic market based economic system that can help to foster economic development.
 Similar to other stakeholders, the two groups in this use case underlined data sharing and land use policies as the main missing policies.
 Existing initiatives such as Ethiopian digital agricultural extension and advisory services, climate smart agriculture roadmap and soil and agronomy directives were intended to provide farmers with relevant agricultural extension services and strengthen the role of agricultural offices in different level in addressing vulnerability facing the agricultural sector.